JoseKling/Neural_Network/README.md

 ## Neural_Network
 This is an implementation of a Neural Network in Python using only numpy.
+Unfortunately, the convolutionanl layers are too slow to be used for now.
+In a future version I will try to eliminate the for loops in the forwards and backwards methods, but it is still a good way of learning the theory of gow it is done.
 The classes are the following:

 #NeuralNet